 "(4) PROCEDURES IF REFUNDS GRANTED; CREDIT OF REFUND; PAYMENT OF OTHER TAXES; PAYMENT OF INTEREST.
-If a petition is granted in whole or in part, or the department the Tax Appeals Commission, or a court otherwise determines that a refund is due, the overpayment shall be refunded to the taxpayer by the state, county, municipality, or other entity to which the overpayment was distributed.
-If the department determines that a refund is due, the amount of the overpayment plus accrued interest may first be credited by the department against any outstanding tax due as reported by a taxpayer on a return, any outstanding tax liability resulting from a final assessment from which an appeal can no longer be taken, or any outstanding tax liability that has been affirmed on appeal by the Tax Appeals Commission or by a circuit or appellate court in Alabama and from which no further appeal can be taken, and the balance of any overpayment shall, subject to the setoff provisions of Article 3 of Chapter 18, be refunded to the taxpayer.
+If a petition is granted in whole or in part, or the department, the Administrative Law Division Tax Appeals Commission, or a court otherwise determines that a refund is due, the overpayment shall be refunded to the taxpayer by the state, county, municipality, or other entity to which the overpayment was distributed.
+If the department determines that a refund is due, the amount of the overpayment plus accrued interest may first be credited by the department against any outstanding final tax liabilities due and owing by the taxpayer to the department tax due as reported by a taxpayer on a return, any outstanding tax liability resulting from a final assessment from which an appeal can no longer be taken, or any outstanding tax liability that has been affirmed on appeal by the Tax Appeals Commission or by a circuit or appellate court in Alabama and from which no further appeal can be taken, and the balance of any overpayment shall, subject to the setoff provisions of Article 3 of Chapter 18, be refunded to the taxpayer.
 If any refund or part thereof is credited to any other tax by the department, the department shall provide a written detailed statement to the taxpayer showing the amount of overpayment, the amount credited for payment to other taxes, and the amount refunded.

-l "(5) PROCEDURES IF REFUND DENIED; APPE --
+"(5) PROCEDURES IF REFUND DENIED; APPEAL.

 "a.
-A taxpayer may appeal from the denial in whole or in part of a petition for refund by filing a notice of appeal with the Tax Appeals Commission within two years from the date the petition is denied.
-If timely filed, the appeal shall proceed as provided in Chapter 2B for appeals to the Tax Appeals Commission.
+A taxpayer may appeal from the denial in whole or in part of a petition for refund by filing a notice of appeal with the Administrative Law Division Tax Appeals

+Commission within two years from the date the petition is denied, and the appeal, if .
+If timely filed, the appeal shall proceed as hereinafter provided in Chapter 2B for appeals to the Administrative Law Division Tax Appeals Commission.

 "b.
-In lieu of appealing to the Tax Appeals

-Commission, the taxpayer may appeal from the denial in whole or in part of a petition for refund by filing a notice of appeal with the Circuit Court in Montgomery County, Alabama, or the circuit court of the county in which the taxpayer resides or has a principal place of business in Alabama, as appropriate, by filing the notice of appeal within two years from the date the petition is denied.
+In lieu of appealing to the Administrative Law Division Tax Appeals Commission, the taxpayer may appeal from the denial, in whole or in part, of a petition for refund by filing a notice of appeal with the Circuit Court in Montgomery County, Alabama, or the circuit court of the county in which the taxpayer resides or has a principal place of business in Alabama, as appropriate, by filing the notice of appeal within two years from the date the petition is denied.
 The circuit court shall hear the appeal according to its own rules and procedures and shall determine the correct amount of refund due, if any.

-- "c.
-If an appeal is not filed with the Tax Appeals Commission or the appropriate circuit court within two years of the date the petition is denied, the appeal shall be dismissed for lack of jurisdiction. - "(d) The Department of Revenue shall revise existing regulations or administrative guidance, or issue new regulations or administrative guidance, as appropriate, in conformance with this section.
+"c.
+If an appeal is not filed with the Administrative Law Division Tax Appeals Commission or the appropriate circuit court within two years of the date the petition is denied, then the appeal shall be dismissed for lack of jurisdiction.

+"(d) The Department of Revenue shall revise existing regulations or administrative guidance, or issue new regulations or administrative guidance, as appropriate, in conformance with this section.

-"(e) The amendments made to this section by Act 1 2 2007-504 shall apply to all appeals filed after June 15, 2007.
-3 Notwithstanding the prior sentence, in any appeal to a circuit court which was pending on June 15, 2007, and in which a 4 5 supersedeas bond was filed pursuant to, and in compliance with, the requirements of this section, for double the amount 6 of the tax, interest, and any penalty shown on the final 7 assessment, or for double the amount of the final order of the administrative law judge, such bond may be reduced to 125 9 10 percent of such amount shown on the final assessment or in the 11 final order of the administrative law judge.
+"(e) This The amendments made to this section by Act 2007-504 shall apply to all appeals filed after June 15, 2007.
+Notwithstanding the prior sentence, in any appeal to a circuit court which is was pending on June 15, 2007, and in which a supersedeas bond was filed pursuant to, and in compliance with, the requirements of this section, for double the amount of the tax, interest, and any penalty shown on the final assessment, or for double the amount of the final order of the administrative law judge, such bond may be reduced to 125 percent of such amount shown on the final assessment or in the final order of the administrative law judge.